JohnPush2Prod/SysAdmin-Tools/Security.md

 ## Security Overview

-This repository uses defense-in-depth controls to prevent secret leaks and vulnerable dependencies before commits are pushed to main.
+This repository uses the following enforcement layers and security controls to prevent secret leaks and vulnerable dependencies before commits are pushed to main.

 ## Enforcement layers